evoffer/electric-liftgate-firmware/README.md

 | MARK 2.5 | 502W2 (purchased before 2021/07)<br>686B2 (purchased after 2021/07) |
 | MARK 3.0 | A20195 / A20302* |

 \* A20302 is designed for OEM Powered Trunk Feature Enabled.
-If you have Toolbox access or your local Tesla Service are happy to do that for you, you can change the `powerLiftgateType` to `2` and enable the feature, just like it's factory-installed.
+If you have Toolbox access or your local Tesla Service are happy to do that for you, you can change the `powerLiftgateType` to `TESLA_REV1` (Powered liftgate installed) and enable the feature, just like it's factory-installed.

 ```
 Last Update: 2024-01-14